 - Pour out the butter our into a glass jar, cover, and store at room temperature.
 You will notice that it begins to solidify and harden.

-Coconut water is the liquid found inside coconuts and, although high in natural sugars, is highly regarded for its extremely rich nutritional value.
+Coconut water is the liquid found inside coconuts and, although high in natural sugars, is highly regarded for its rich nutritional value.
 This natural juice is packed with minerals such as iron, calcium and magnesium, multiple B-complex vitamins, bioactive enzymes, electrolytes, and cytokinins.

 Coconut water works very well in treating dehydration, and particularly the fluid loss resulting from gastrointestinal issues such as diarrhea.
-Because of its special composition, it is actually regarded as being more effective than any kind of soft drink for this purpose.
+Because of its special composition, it is regarded as being more effective than any kind of soft drink for this purpose.

 Although all coconuts contain this liquid, it is typically only the slightly immature ones (between 5 and 7 months of age) that are harvested for this purpose.
 Younger coconuts have water which is bitter and not yet rich in nutrients, while older coconuts do not have as much water as immature ones.
 If harvested at the most opportune time, a coconut can have as much as one liter of water inside it.

 In tropical countries, fresh coconuts are available throughout the entire year.
 In other regions they need to be imported, although they can be found in some larger supermarkets.
 Coconut water can also be found separately either bottled or packaged, although it is not generally as nutritious since it includes additives that prolong its shelf life.
 Once opened, the water in coconuts should be consumed immediately otherwise it starts to turn sour.
 It can last for a few days if it is stored in the fridge.
 Coconut water is not only tasty, but it is perfectly safe for all people including infants and pregnant women.
+Having said that, the large amount of natural sugars generally make it unsuitable for a Candida treatment plan.

 How to open a coconut